randumduck/grabScript/README.md

-# grabURL
+# grabSRC
-python3 script to grab endpoints URL from any website.
+python3 script to grab <script src> area from any website

 Requirements:
 1) linux